 I wrote again: That really cracked me up, Lunch Corporal Cooper!
 Whattasummary!!

-Ah well, it was a good contraceptive.
+Ah well, beer was a good contraceptive.
 I changed my first nappy at age 43.
 And even then I contracted out the actual pomping to Child Welfare.

 You’re quite wrong about Hotel Command.
 It was rugged.
 We suffered.
 I was told to report for duty as adjutant at the medics HQ in the 25-story Metal Industries House, two blocks back from the beachfront.
 Tenth floor.

 The first day was taken up in making sure I had a parking spot for my sleek grey and grey 1965 Opel Concord OHS 5678 and that my office was suitable, window overlooking a park, now the Durban City Lodge.
 Couldn’t even see the sea.
-Hardship.
+More hardship.

 Our OC – that’s Officer Commanding – was a dapper 5ft tall Captain dressed all in white, complete with white cap and white shoes.
 Hilarious!
 What koptoe soldier would dream of wearing white shoes at Loopspruit in Potchefstroom!?
 Just imagine what the Gotchefstroom stof would do to them!
+And what if it rained?
 He was Captain Mervyn Jordan.
-Naval Captain, mind you, which – if you’d read your notes on offisiers kursus – was equal to two Commandants and a beer in a brown uniform.
+Naval Captain, mind you, which – if you’d read your notes on offisiers kursus – was equal to two Commandants, a beer and a tot of brandewyn in a brown uniform.

-Once I cleared my desk, Captain Jordan – a helluva cool oke, by the way – suggested I commandeer a jeep and reconnoitre the hospitals under my command (none of which words he used, I’m just feeling uncharacteristically military here).
+Once I cleared my desk, Captain Jordan – a helluva cool oke, by the way – suggested I commandeer a jeep and reconnoitre the hospitals under my command (none of which words he used, I’m just feeling uncharacteristically military here, as I reminisce about the apex point of my extinguished military career).
 My battlefield / sphere of influence lay between the blue Indian Ocean in the east and the high Drakensberg and Lesotho in the west; and from the Mocambique border in the north to the old Transkei in the south, which was also another country, remember?
 Three foreign states and a deep ocean surrounded me.
 Besides Christ the King and Osindisweni my other hospitals were called Appelsbosch, Emmaus, Hlabisa, Madadeni, Manguzi, Mosvold, St Appolonaris, ens ens.

 Luckily I’d read my notes on offisiers kursus unlike you lot, so I filled in a DD99 form for the Jeep and a DD45 form for petrol and a DD78 form for accommodation, and – who’m I kidding?
 I knew DDbuggerall.
 Some PF pen-pusher did it all for me.

-Before I could leave on my grand tour, driving my OWN Landrover all over Natal, peering over the border into three foreign countries including Transkei, an order came through on a DD69 assigning 2nd Lieutenant me and 2nd Lieutenant Les Chrich to Addington Hospital as resident oogkundiges.
-Instead of driving around visiting the odd nun and some okes in uniform at Zululand hospitals, I was ordered to move into Addington DQ – doctors quarters – across the road from the nurses res.
+Before I could leave on my grand tour, driving my OWN Landrover all over Natal, peering over the steering wheel over the border into three foreign countries including Transkei, an order came through on a DD69 assigning 2nd Lieutenant me and 2nd Lieutenant Les Chrich to Addington Hospital as resident oogkundiges.
+Instead of driving around visiting the odd nun and some okes in uniform at Zululand hospitals, we were ordered to move into Addington DQ – doctors quarters – across the road from the nurses res.

 Did you catch that?
 Are you paying attention?
 We soldiers were ordered to live next door to a NURSES RESIDENCE.
 In which six hundred – that’s 600 – nurses in white skirts, silly little white hats and pantihose waited for us to come and service them under the Definitely Desirable DD69 conditions.
 Their eyes.
 Focus, you ous!